History of telegraphy in Australia: Electric telegraphy

-A telegraph is a device for transmitting and receiving messages over long distances, i.e., for telegraphy, which is the long-distance transmission of textual messages where the sender uses a semaphore system, known to the recipient.
+The telegraph is a device for transmitting and receiving messages over long distances, i.e., for telegraphy, which is the long-distance transmission of textual messages where the sender uses a semaphore system, known to the recipient.

 An electrical telegraph uses electric current and magnetism to convert the manual typing of codes that represent words, into electrical impulses.
 These impulses are transmitted over a metallic circuit (overhead wires or underground cables) to a distant location.
 At the distant location the impulses are converted into magnetic fields that operate a mechanical device to make a sound or to move a visual indicator.
 The operator at the receiving end converts these sounds or signals into a written message.
 The code system used throughout Australia was the Morse code.

 Beginnings

 Victoria

-Australia's first telegraph line, sponsored by the Victorian Government, was erected between Melbourne and Williamstown in 1853 and 1854 by Samuel McGowan, a recently immigrated Canadian telegrapher.
+Australia's first telegraph line, sponsored by the Victorian government, was erected between Melbourne and Williamstown in 1853 and 1854 by Samuel McGowan, a recently immigrated Canadian telegrapher.
 The line covered a distance of 17 km and went into operation in March 1854, less than 10 years after the opening of the first public telegraph line (1 May 1844) in the world (linking Baltimore and Washington DC).
 4000 telegrams were despatched in the first year (1854).
 When the line was extended to Geelong in December 1854, the first message transmitted to Melbourne brought news of the Eureka Stockade.
 Connections to Queenscliff and Port Melbourne (January and July 1855) provided notice of ships entering the harbour and arriving at port.
 Connections to the gold-mining centres of Ballarat and Bendigo were both completed in December 1856.

 By 1857 Victoria had been extensively networked by telegraph lines, including a line reaching to Portland, near the South Australian state border.
 By 1867 there were 1676 mi of line within Victoria, handling 122,138 messages.